moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 - Exemplary spoken and written English.
 - Experience in sales and/or marketing teams of B2B software, Open Source software, and the developer tools space is preferred.
-- Experience with marketing automation software a plus.
+- Experience with marketing automation software (Marketo) a plus.
 - Experience with Salesforce CRM software helpful.
-- Familiarity with Git and repositories useful.
 - Proficiency in MS Excel/ Google Sheets.
 - You are team-centric.
 - You're a self starter, willing to read and watch in order to learn.
 (Be ready to learn and how to use GitLab and Git).